 Our state’s economy and our quality of our life depend on safe infrastructure that meets the current and future needs of our cities and rural communities.
 Aging structures inhibit economic growth and—as we’ve seen in some high profile disasters—endanger our lives.
 Polls show broad public support for infrastructure funding.

 The need is urgent.
-Please urge your legislators to support infrastructure improvements in Minnesota.
-Their passage of a state bonding bill will keep people working, provide skilled labor and trade jobs, and address infrastructure concerns throughout the state.
+Please urge your legislators to support infrastructure improvements in Minnesota to keep people working, provide skilled labor and trade jobs, and address infrastructure concerns throughout the state.